Text to speech

 Amyloid-positive (left) and amyloid-negative (right) PET scans can respectively be used to diagnose or rule out Alzheimer’s disease in individuals with memory loss or cognitive decline.
 Image: UCSF Memory and Aging Center

-While the CMS denied general coverage of PET scans because they aren’t convinced it is “reasonable and necessary for [dementia] diagnosis or treatment.”
-But they wrote that PET scans were promising in two scenarios: “to exclude Alzheimer’s disease (AD) in narrowly defined and clinically difficult differential diagnoses, such as AD versus frontotemporal dementia” and for selecting patients for clinical trials.
+Even when the CMS denied general coverage of PET scans because they were not convinced it is “reasonable and necessary for [dementia] diagnosis or treatment,” they did write that PET scans were promising in two scenarios:

-There are many types of dementia that are difficult to distinguish from Alzheimer’s disease.
+This ability to differentiate between dementias many different types is a critical advantage, when one in four patients living with dementia has been misdiagnosed.
+And there are many types of dementia that are difficult to distinguish from Alzheimer’s disease.
 Lewy body dementia is misdiagnosed 80 percent of the time, often mistaken for Alzheimer’s because the early symptoms are similar.
 If a lumbar puncture is looking for signs of beta-amyloid, they may well find it in these patients.

 A misdiagnosis can have dire consequences.
 It means a patient isn’t getting access to the targeted care available for their particular disease.
 Meanwhile, they may be getting treatment for a disease they don’t have — and that can be dangerous.
 For example, while antipsychotic drugs are commonly prescribed for people with Alzheimer’s, they can cause adverse reactions in people with Lewy body dementia.